kkelichika/javascript-mastery/README.md

 - `exercises/64_async_project.js` - mini project: a small async data client (promises, await, retry, Promise.all).
 - `exercises/65_constructors.js` - constructor functions and the `new` keyword (pre-class OOP).
 - `exercises/66_prototypes.js` - putting shared methods on the prototype instead of each instance.
+- `exercises/67_prototype_chain.js` - the prototype chain and how property lookup walks up it.

 ## What I have learned so far